 Your business can use this information to address the increasing demand for personalization to align with viewer expectations.
 This key insight will help you make more informed decisions regarding creating and testing thematic TV channels, subscription models and pricing tiers, and many other aspects of your business strategy to grow or evolve your video services.

 Personalization and multiscreen advertising

 New OTT video services from emerging brands and industry giants are popping up every day.
 All these choices create greater competition when seeking ad dollars.
 It’s become essential to differentiate your service offering if you want to attract subscribers.

 Personalized content is a solution to attract new audiences and retain existing subscribers.
 Personalization also includes more personalized ads.
-Over 60% of respondents in one survey admit that they’re highly annoyed when brands blast generic ad messages that don’t pertain to them.
+Over 63% of respondents in one survey admit that they dislike brands blasting generic ad messages that don’t pertain to them.
 And research shows 67% of Millennials and Gen-Zers believe that offers from companies should “always be personalized.”

 Targeted advertising is better received and makes a stronger impression, which in turn raises ad value.
-In fact, 72% of OTT viewers can recall seeing a specific OTT ad that sticks out to them.
 DAI solutions can help brands deliver that custom touch that appeals to viewers on a personal level.

 Providers implement in-stream ad triggers in many different ways.
 So if you’re ingesting live channels from multiple providers, you must process these triggers as they enter the platform.
 This allows them to be normalized and sometimes enriched with external data.

 Brands must encode as fast as possible to maximize every opportunity for ad revenue.
 This means the DAI platform must ingest ads almost instantly.
 Once ingested, the ad will be transcoded to match the live transcoding profiles to ensure a seamless stitching operation.